Record Duration Explained: How Long Does a DUI Stay on Your Record

 When Expungement Becomes Possible

 Expungement removes DUI convictions from public criminal records, though eligibility requirements vary dramatically by state.
 Many jurisdictions allow expungement 5-10 years after completing all sentence requirements including probation.
 Some states prohibit DUI expungement entirely, while others permit record sealing that limits public access.
-Working with qualified DUI/DWI attorneys maximizes expungement success—studies show represented defendants achieve 60% higher approval rates than pro se filers.
+Working with a DUI/DWI attorneys an help individuals understand expungement eligibility and procedural requirements.

 Steps to Clear Your Record